CarloDePieri/odk_servermanager/README.md

 This will re-link / re-copy mods, reset keys and re-compile config files.

 Keep in mind that when updating mods in the Arma 3 `!Workshop` folder the keys files will probably change.
-Sadly there's no way to magically link them in the instance, since the name of the file change.
-This means that after updating the mods you probably will need to update your server instance with ODKSM to re-link keys file.
+Sadly there's no way to magically link them in the instance, since the name of the file itself changes.
+This means that after updating the mods you probably will need to update your server instance with ODKSM to re-link keys files.

 ## How does it work?